sei-jed-10/w05d01-HW11/README.md

 ## Read Ruby on Rails Guide to answer the questions below:
 **[Ruby on Rails Guides](https://guides.rubyonrails.org/)**
-- <u>Apply your knowledge of Ruby on rails to answer these questions.</u>
+- ++Apply your knowledge of Ruby on rails to answer these questions.++

 ## Questions
  1. What is Active Record?